 Perryman is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 2,496 people and just one neighborhood, Perryman is the 183rd largest community in Maryland.

-Because occupations involving physical labor dominate the local economy, Perryman is generally considered to be a blue-collar town.
-37.91% of the Perryman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Perryman is a blue-collar town, with 37.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Perryman is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Perryman who work in sales jobs (15.77%), office and administrative support (10.80%), and management occupations (7.13%).

 Also of interest is that Perryman has more people living here who work in computers and math than 95% of the places in the US.

 Perryman is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small town, Perryman does not have a public transit system used by locals to get to and from work.
+Perryman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Perryman who are college-educated is close to the national average for all communities of 21.84%: 17.25% of the adults in Perryman have a bachelor's degree or advanced degree.
+The education level of Perryman citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.25% of adults 25 and older in Perryman have a college degree.

 The per capita income in Perryman in 2022 was $30,840, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,360 for a family of four.
 However, Perryman contains both very wealthy and poor people as well.
 Perryman also has one of the higher rates of people living in poverty in the nation, with 36.35% of its population below the federal poverty line.